-Whether it be pre-existing or newly imported asbestos materials, these products continue to cause problems for normal occupation, ongoing maintenance works, and demolition and refurbishment projects – costing time and money and presenting significant health implications.
+Whether it is pre-existing or newly imported asbestos materials, asbestos products continue to cause issues for normal occupation, ongoing maintenance works, and demolition and refurbishment projects – costing time and money and presenting significant health risks.

-These common problems highlight the importance of two key control measures in attempting to eliminate the risk of potential exposure to asbestos in the workplace:
+Common issues that seem to regularly occur during refurbishment and demolition projects highlight the importance of two other key control measures, aside from having a comprehensive asbestos register, to assist with eliminating the risk of potential exposure to asbestos in the workplace.